20 Dec Gender Split of directors in NPOS

 In autumn 2017 SDUK commissioned researcher Corinne Furness to investigate the gender split of directors being employed to direct productions in arts council funded venues.
 In the proceeding months there had been a great deal of talk in the media, and on social media about the gender imbalance in theatre.
 SDUK membership is made up of 54% women working in all sectors of the industry and at all levels.
 This statistic correlates with the UK Theatre workforce review with a gender spit (across the workforce in general) made up of 56% Women.
-Those who want to read the data in full can contact the SDUK office
+Read the full report here.

 With a gender split within the workforce which roughly correlates to the gender split of the national demographic, it should follow that the gender split of those being employed to direct productions within a building should also be roughly 50 / 50.